olivia-04/data-science-S2023/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task1-1.png)<!-- -->

-- Life expectancy has uniformly gone up across the continents.
-The life expectancy in Asia has gone up the most, just like the GDP per capita.
+- Median life expectancy has increased across the continents.
+The median life expectancy in Asia has gone up the most, just as in GDP per capita.

 ``` r
 ## TASK: Your second graph